 Omnichannel is the unification of engagement and communication strategies so that they complement each other – rather than run in parallel – to give the audience what they really need.
-That means experience orchestration across multiple touch-points and aligning content, design, governance, and systems around the customers' journeys.
+That means orchestrating experiences across multiple touch-points and aligning content, design, governance, and systems around their journeys.

 What does omnichannel mean to your strategy?